Sage-Bionetworks/sage-workflows-sandbox/docs/cwl_examples/cwl_javascript-and-cwl.rst

 	  outputBinding:
 	    glob: $(inputs.file.path + ".gz")

-1. inputs.file.path returns the path of the input file
+1. Inputs.file.path returns the path of the input file
-2. + ".gz" concatenates the gz suffix
+2. '+ ".gz"' concatenates the gz suffix
 3. $() returns the result of the javscript expression contained between the parens